An equivariant deformation retraction of the Thurston spine: The deformation retraction of the Thurston spine

+\textbf{Case with flaps.} The construction of a $\Gamma_{g}$-equivariant deformation retraction of $\mathcal{P}_{g}^{X}$ in the presence of flaps will now be discussed.\\

-Now consider the case with flaps.
-There could be a finite subgroup or subgroups of $\Gamma_{g}$, not contained in $G(p)$, whose fixed point set intersects the interior of $\mathcal{M}(p)$.
+The presence of flaps allows for the possibility of a finite subgroup or subgroups of $\Gamma_{g}$, not contained in $G(p)$, whose fixed point set intersects the interior of $\mathcal{M}(p)$.
 These are fixed point sets of groups that permute the unstable manifolds that meet along a flap, as illustrated in Figure \ref{twistflap}.
 As before, if a flowline $\gamma(t)$ is tangent to one such fixed point set at time $t_{0}$, it is tangent at all times $t>t_{0}$ in its domain.
-In this case, the point $\gamma(t_{0})$ is where two unstable manifolds meet to make a flap, not a critical point.
-As above, the fact that $\Gamma_{g}$ maps flowlines to flowlines makes it possible to construct a fundamental domain of the action of $\Gamma_{g}$ on $\mathcal{M}(p)$ with the property that the interior of the fundamental domain is $\Gamma_{g}$-equivariantly contractible by collapsing flowlines. \\
+When $t_{0}$ with this property is chosen as small as possible, $\gamma(t_{0})$ is a merge point, not a critical point. \\

+As above, the fact that $\Gamma_{g}$ maps flowlines to flowlines makes it possible to construct a fundamental domain of the action of $G(p)$ on $\mathcal{M}(p)$ with the property that the fundamental domain is a connected component obtained by cutting $\mathcal{M}(p)$ along flowlines. \\

 When constructing the deformation retraction of the $\Gamma_{g}$-orbit of $\mathcal{M}(p)$, first construct the fundamental domain $\mathcal{D}(p)$ as above.
-If $\mathcal{D}(p^{b})$ is disjoint from the boundary of any flaps, the deformation retraction is obtained by deleting the orbit of the interior of $\mathcal{D}(p^{b})$ and of the interior of $\mathcal{D}(p)\setminus \text{flaps}$.
-This deformation retraction is achieved by iterating the same steps as illustrated in Figure \ref{fundamentaldomain}, using the fact that flaps do not contain critical points.
-If $\mathcal{D}(p^{b})$ is on the boundary of one or more flaps, for any $q\in \mathcal{D}(p^{b})$ first collapse any smooth subinterval of a flowline with endpoint $\gamma(t_{0})$ on $\mathcal{D}(p^{b})$ and contained in the intersection of all flaps with boundary point $\gamma(t_{0})$.
-Then retract along level sets, and repeat.\\

-Since the intersection of flaps with fundamental domains are not necessarily connected, and flaps can intersect along smaller flaps, this deformation retraction does not necessarily remove the entire interior of the intersection of a flap with a fundamental domain.
-However, it does preserve the property that the dimensions of any flaps are no larger than the dimensions of the remnants of any unstable manifolds in which they are contained.
-If $\mathcal{D}(p^{b})$ intersects both the boundary of one or more flaps and the boundary of $\mathcal{D}(p)\setminus \text{flaps}$, the above deformation retractions are performed both on the flaps and the complement of the flaps in the orbit of $\mathcal{D}(p)$.
-Whenever a deformation retraction creates flowlines whose initial point is not on a critical point, a deformation retraction of the flap is then performed by iterating the steps as above.\\
+The construction is then broken up into the following cases.